Questions about striking

 We hope most of your questions will be answered in response to these Frequently Asked Questions (national UCU)

-These have been updated on 12 February and again on 17 February to answer questions asked by University of Leeds branch members (and others).
+These are being updated regularly to answer questions asked by University of Leeds branch members (and others).

 If your particular circumstance still isn’t covered in these please email firstname.lastname@example.org.
 Please check the frequently asked questions first, though, as we are getting a lot of emails at the moment about how to help, and support, and questions.
 We will aim to answer most questions by getting the national UCU FAQs updated.